gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

 Using this theory, we are able to analyze the capabilities of different models of computation, establish the computational complexity of different problems in terms of space and time, and even determine whether a problem is computable at all.
 To enable this, the theory of computation offers a wide range of formal tools, including [automata](https://en.wikipedia.org/wiki/Automata_theory), [formal languages](https://en.wikipedia.org/wiki/Formal_language), [grammars](https://en.wikipedia.org/wiki/Formal_grammar), logics, and [circuits](https://en.wikipedia.org/wiki/Circuit_(computer_science)).

-There are many different models of computation within this theory, each with their own set of capabilities.
+There are many different models of computation within this theory, each with their own set of capabilities and some stronger than others.
 The strongest of them is the [Turing machine](https://en.wikipedia.org/wiki/Turing_machine), which is capable of performing any algorithmic computation.
 According to the [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis), any function that is computable can be computed by a Turing machine.
 Thus, any model that can simulate a Turing machine is equally capable of general computation.